-Robots can be in six different states (cf. Figure 9).
+Robots can be in six different states (cf. Figure 8).
 If the wireless is available, these states will be set by the GameController.
 Teams must implement code to receive and correctly respond to wireless GameController packets, and also give indication of the game state, team color, and the kickoff state.
 If a robot does not respond to either the GameController or the button press interface, then it is not included in the game, and the game starts without the offending robot.

 Initial.
 After booting, the robots are in their initial state.
-In this state, the button interface for manually setting the team color and whether the team has kick-off is active.
 The robots are not allowed to be moving in any fashion besides initially standing up.
-Pressing the left foot bump sensor will switch the team color.
 Shortly pressing the chest button will switch the robot to the penalized state.